Most US stocks fall, but Nvidia keeps Wall Street near records

 NEW YORK (AP) — Most U.S. stocks are falling on Tuesday after an update on inflation hurt Wall Street's hopes for lower interest rates.
 But indexes are staying close to their records thanks to Nvidia, the market's most influential stock.

-The S&P 500 was down 0.1% in midday trading and just a bit below its all-time high, which was set on Thursday.
-The Dow Jones Industrial Average was down 294 points, or 0.7%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.4% higher and on track to set another record.
+The S&P 500 was virtually unchanged in midday trading and just a bit below its all-time high, even as more than four out of every five stocks within the index fell.
+The Dow Jones Industrial Average was down 253 points, or 0.6%, as of noon Eastern time, and the Nasdaq composite was 0.7% higher and on track to set another record.

-Stocks were feeling pressure from a report showing inflation accelerated to 2.7% last month in the United States from 2.4% in May.
+Stocks felt pressure from a report showing inflation in the United States accelerated to 2.7% last month from 2.4% in May.
 Economists pointed to increases in prices for clothes, toys and other things that tend to get imported from other countries.
-Their prices could be rising because of tariffs that President Donald Trump has imposed on countries worldwide in hopes of getting them to open their markets further to U.S. products.
+Their prices could be rising because of the tariffs that President Donald Trump has imposed on countries worldwide in hopes of getting them to open their markets further to U.S. products.

 “Inflation has begun to show the first signs of tariff pass-through,” according to Ellen Zentner, chief economic strategist for Morgan Stanley Wealth Management.